jkey-67/spyglass/README.md

 ## Intel Rescan

  - Spyglass can look over all of your previous logs to check for intel.
 This is useful in two main cases.
 Firstly when you startup Spyglass but have already had eve running and want to see the intel you have already collected.
 Secondly, when changing theme the intel in Spyglass is all reset.
 You can rescan to get it back.
- - By default automatically rescanning is disabled, this is so people dont complain of speed issues.
+ - By default automatically rescanning is disabled, this is so people don't complain of speed issues.
  - THIS IS VERY SLOW! looking over existing logs can be incredibly time consuming so if you use it, please be patient.
 This is espicaially the case for more characters/chat channels you have.
  - If you want to use thi feature, but find it to be too slow, clear out your chatlogs regularly.